Log in to your KnowBe4 console, navigate to the ModStore tab, then select Customization from the side menu. This will open the Customization page.

 - Language: Select the language of the SCORM package.
 Users can select this language from a drop-down menu before they begin the training.
 The first language file you add for the content establishes the default language of the course.
 If users don't select a different language, the course will play in the default language.
 You can change the default language of the content after adding additional language files.
 See the Edit Content and Language Files section for details.

-- Attachment: Use the Choose File button to locate your language file or SCORM package.
+- SCORM File: Drag and drop a SCORM package into this box.
 See the Content Requirements section above to ensure your file package is compatible.

-- Upload File: Upload the language file to the content set.
+- Add Language File: Click this button to upload the language file to the content set.
 Your file will be scanned for viruses before it's uploaded to the console.

 Once you've uploaded a language file, specifically a SCORM package, see the Verifying Language Files section below for instructions on the verification process.